darshani-sharma/GAREEBI_prototype_hackathonNMIMS/README.md

 2. P2P Service (Transaction Layer)
 This is the "brain" of the marketplace, often powered by Blockchain (Smart Contracts) to ensure trustless trading.
-•	Automated Matching: An order-matching engine that pairs sellers (e.g., a rooftop solar owner) with buyers based on price, proximity, and volume.
+•	Automated Matching: An order matching engine that pairs sellers (e.g., a rooftop solar owner) with buyers based on price, proximity, and volume.
 •	Smart Contracts: When a match is found, a contract automatically executes the trade, handling the digital wallet transfer and logging the "Energy Token" exchange.
 •	Dynamic Pricing: Implements algorithms that adjust prices based on local demand/supply (e.g., lower prices during peak sunny hours).

 3. Backend Monitoring (Management Layer)
 The administrative and analytical powerhouse that ensures system health.
 •	Grid Stability Monitoring: Tracks total load across the microgrid to prevent surges or blackouts.
-•	Fraud Detection: Uses machine learning to identify "False Data Injection"—detecting if a user is trying to spoof their smart meter readings to earn unearned credits.
+•	Fraud Detection: Uses machine learning to identify "False Data Injection" detecting if a user is trying to spoof their smart meter readings to earn unearned credits.
 •	Predictive Analytics: Forecasts upcoming energy production based on integrated weather APIs (Solar/Wind forecasts).

 4. Human Impact and Global Urgency